-Together with partners including Cycling Scotland and Sustrans, we’re making the case for increased walking, wheeling and cycling.
+Together with partners including Cycling Scotland and Walk Wheel Cycle Trust, we’re making the case for increased walking, wheeling and cycling.

 We are campaigning because active travel can help to solve some of Scotland’s biggest challenges.
 These include air quality, people not being active enough, and climate change.